Jess Roskelley, American alpine climber caught in avalanche, 'died doing what he loved'

 Roskelley, along with two other renowned climbers, Austrians David Lama and Hansjorg Auer, went missing while attempting to climb the harrowing east face of Canada's Howse Peak in Alberta's Banff National Park.

 Canadian officials say the trio is presumed to have died in a massive avalanche.
-Search-and-rescue teams are waiting for snow and rainy weather conditions to improve before they can look for them, and they expect to comb the mountain over the weekend to search for their bodies.
+Search and rescue teams are waiting for snow and rainy weather conditions to improve before they can look for them, and they expect to comb the mountain over the weekend.

 Roskelley's sister, speaking from Alberta, where she had just met with search teams, said she was expecting the worst but holding onto a shred of hope that her brother might have somehow survived.